 (Spinefarm Records) Another band that has completely defined and mastered their sonic objectives with their latest, “Helix” is catchy, bombastic (in the best way), and completely irresistible.
 Three singers don’t spoil the metal broth here; they only add spice and flavor and dimension galore.
 It’s so much fun to listen to, and that’s never a bad thing.

 Burning Witches, ‘Hexenhammer‘

 (Nuclear Blast) Traditional metal that blew my mind – I’m still trying to pick up the pieces.
-The musicianship and songwriting are stellar, the attitude is to burn, the confidence and maturity is off the charts.
+The musicianship and songwriting are stellar, the attitude is to burn, the confidence and maturity are off the charts.
 The album is a multi-layered statement with feminism at its core.
-Only way for these five Swiss women to go is up.
+The only way for these five Swiss women to go is up.

 Enemy Inside – ‘Phoenix‘

 (Rock of Angels Records) A fabulous début from this German band, featuring the lush vocals of Nastassja Giulia leading the way.
 Dark, romantic, richly melodic, but with a certain delicacy and airiness as well.
 Thanks again Evan K for alerting me to a rewarding collection!